• Join the Club!

 If you’ve got a lazy side that needs indulging, then it’s time to pack up a Bagel Box!
 These are my grownup version of the Lunchable:

-• seasoned cream cheese
+• flavored cream cheese or Sweet Cream Cheese

 • trail mix